Some minimal bimolecular mass-action systems with limit cycles: Feinberg--Berner oscillator

 We remark that the choice $\kappa_1=1$, $\kappa_2=\frac15$, $\kappa_4=\frac15$ in part (vi) of \Cref{thm:F_original} does not play a crucial role in the sense that for any $\kappa_1$, $\kappa_2$, $\kappa_4$ with $\kappa_2 + 2\kappa_4<\kappa_1$ we have the same qualitative picture: there is a curve in the positive quadrant of the $(\kappa_6,\kappa_8)$-plane that connects the two axes, and where the unique positive equilibrium undergoes an Andronov--Hopf bifurcation, which is supercritical close to the $\kappa_8$-axis and subcritical close to the $\kappa_6$-axis.

 Before we turn to the homogenisation of the Feinberg--Berner oscillator \eqref{eq:F_original_ode}, we briefly discuss detailed balance and complex balance \cite{horn:1972,yu:craciun:2018}.
 For a reversible mass-action system, a positive vector $x$ is \emph{detailed balanced} if for each reversible reaction the rate of the forward and the backward reaction at $x$ equals.
 For a mass-action system, a positive vector $x$ is \emph{complex balanced} if at every complex $i$ the total rate at $x$ over the reactions whose reactant complex is $i$ equals the total rate at $x$ over the reactions whose product complex is $i$.
 Clearly, a detailed balanced vector is also complex balanced.
 Further, a detailed balanced or a complex balanced vector is an equilibrium.
 Finally, if a mass-action system admits a detailed balanced (respectively, complex balanced) equilibrium then all equilibria are detailed balanced (respectively, complex balanced).
-The following proposition tells us about detailed balance and complex balance in the mass-action system \eqref{eq:F_original_ode}. \begin{proposition} For the mass-action system \eqref{eq:F_original_ode} the following are equivalent. \begin{enumerate}[(a)] \item The system is complex balanced, \item The system is detailed balanced. \item The relation $\frac{\kappa_1}{\kappa_2} \frac{\kappa_5}{\kappa_6} \frac{\kappa_7}{\kappa_8}=1$ holds. \end{enumerate} \end{proposition} \begin{proof} Note that if we replace each reversible reaction with an undirected edge in \eqref{eq:F_original_ode} then we get a tree.
-For such reversible networks, complex balance and detailed balance are equivalent.
-By definition, the mass-action system \eqref{eq:F_original_ode} is detailed balanced if there exists $(x,y,z)\in\mathbb{R}^3_+$ such that
+The following proposition tells us about detailed balance and complex balance in the mass-action system \eqref{eq:F_original_ode}.